-This mission, to make Luton the most generous town in the UK builds upon our strength and demonstrate the amazing selfless streak that makes our town unique.
-We know that generosity goes beyond money, and into time and
+This focus area, to make Luton the most generous town in the UK builds upon our strength and demonstrate the amazing selfless streak that makes our town unique.
+We know that generosity goes beyond money, and into time and volunteering.
+This focus area values each aspect of that, and encourages everyone in Luton to play their part in our journey to 2040, by giving what they can.